vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/standalone-deployment.md

 # Standalone Nebula Graph

-Standalone Nebula Graph refers that you can run Nebula Graph within a single process on a single machine.
+Standalone Nebula Graph merges the Meta, Storage, and Graph services into a single process deployed on a single machine.
 This topic introduces scenarios, deployment steps, etc. of standalone Nebula Graph.

 ## Background

-The traditional Nebula Graph consists of 3 services, each service having executable binary files and the corresponding process.
+The traditional Nebula Graph consists of three services, each service having executable binary files and the corresponding process.
 Processes communicate with each other by RPC.
-You can deploy a Nebula Graph cluster on single or multiple machines using these binary files.
+In standalone Nebula Graph, the three processes corresponding to the three services are combined into one process.
 For more information about Nebula Graph, see [Architecture overview](../1.introduction/3.nebula-graph-architecture/1.architecture-overview.md).

 ## Scenarios